JBarroca/JBarroca.github.io/_posts/2018-11-14-first-time-with-SSG.md

 ---
 This is my first time using a static site generator (SSG), Jekyll, so hooray!
 It's only my fourth ever website, so I can't really say this is disrupting that many routines (especially considering the first two of these websites were entirely done with Flash about 16 years ago).

-So far, I've been delving into [Jekyll's documentation](https://jekyllrb.com/docs/ "Jekyll's Documentation") in order to understand the fundamentals, such as the structure of gem-based themes, how to use [Liquid](https://shopify.github.io/liquid/ "Liquid templating language") to introduce variables, logic and modulatiry and the use of CSS preprocessors within jekyll-built websites.
+So far, I've been delving into [Jekyll's documentation](https://jekyllrb.com/docs/ "Jekyll's Documentation") in order to understand the fundamentals, such as the structure of gem-based themes, how to use [Liquid](https://shopify.github.io/liquid/ "Liquid templating language") to introduce variables, logic and modularity and the use of CSS preprocessors within jekyll-built websites.

 ### Why SSGs? ###